 Adobe Illustrator is still the most popular graphic design program that professional designers use despite its cost.
-But you are a newbie, or only need a couple of nice posters for work or a simple vector logo, the free alternatives to AI I mentioned above should be more than enough.
+But if you are a newbie, or only need a couple of nice posters for work or a simple vector logo, the free alternatives to AI I mentioned above should be more than enough.

 Have fun creating!About June Escalada